Counting bare curves: Curves, maps, and regularity conditions

-\begin{lemma} Let $(u, S)$ be a stable numerically symplectic map, and $(u_+, S_+)$ its bare part.
-Then $\chi(S) \le \chi(S_+)$ with equality if and only if $u$ is bare (i.e. $S = S_+$). \end{lemma} \begin{proof} By stability, deleting a component of symplectic area zero will increase the Euler characteristic of the domain. \end{proof}
+\begin{lemma} Let $(u, S)$ be a stable numerically symplectic map, and $(u_+, S_+)$ its positive area part.
+Then $\chi(S) \le \chi(S_+)$ with equality if and only if $u$ is bare (i.e.\ $S = S_+$). \end{lemma} \begin{proof} By stability, deleting a component of symplectic area zero will increase the Euler characteristic of the domain. \end{proof}